anhkhoadx/ProximalAPI-Docs/README.md

 ###Definitions

 The Wireless Registry Proximal API allows the association of content to wireless ID strings and the subsequent retrieval of this content.
-Wireless devices generally detect wireless names and hardware IDs around them in a range of combinations - from Wi-Fi Names, Bluetooth names, and MAC addresses, to iBeacon IDs and a number of similar wireless expressions and IDs to come via new technologies and standards.
+Wireless devices generally detect Wireless Names and Hardware IDs around them in a range of combinations - from Wi-Fi Names, Bluetooth names, and MAC addresses, to iBeacon IDs and a number of similar wireless expressions and IDs to come via new technologies and standards.
 The Proximal API outlined here is the first open API that allows any device to both create and retrieve associations to any signal, while at the same time respecting an industry approved opt-out mechanism, and enabling the full control of associated content by the registered owners of the signals involved.

 The Proximal API makes use of several concepts, that are defined below.

 ####1.
 Wireless Name

-A wireless name is a word or phrase transmitted from a Wireless Device as an ID string or form of device or network identification.
+A Wireless Name is a word or phrase transmitted from a Wireless Device as an ID string or form of device or network identification.
 Currently the Proximal API responds to one to thirty-two characters (32 bytes) in length that typically corresponds to the SSID (Service Set Identifier) of a Wi-Fi or Bluetooth device.
 SSIDs are often referred to as “network names” and are broadcast by a device to all receiving devices within the broadcast radius of a device’s networking hardware.

 A new device typically has an SSID that is set by default by the device manufacturer.
 This SSID can be manually changed on a number of devices, such as smartphones, tablets, laptops, PCs and wireless network routers in the home or office.

+#####iBeacon

+A special type of Wireless Name that we accept is the iBeacon. iBeacon is the Apple Trademark for an indoor positioning system that Apple Inc. calls "a new class of low-powered, low-cost transmitters that can notify nearby iOS 7 devices of their presence."
+They can also be used, in a limited manner, by the Android operating system.
+The technology enables an iOS device or other hardware to send push notifications to iOS devices in close proximity.

+The accepted format for an iBeacon Wireless Name is to split it in groups of digits according to the formula: 8-4-4-12~5~5.
+All groups are hexadecimal, with the exception of the last two groups of 5 decimal digits.
+These two groups are usally called the Major and Minor values, in that order, and take values between 00000 and 65535.

+    Example of an iBeacon Wireless Name:

+    E2C56DB5-DFFB-48D2-B060-D0F5A71096E0~00000~00000

+See http://en.wikipedia.org/wiki/IBeacon for more details about iBeacon.

 ####2.
-Hardware Id
+Hardware ID

-Our system supports at this moment three type of harwareIds:
+Our system supports at this moment two main types of Hardware IDs:

 a) **MAC address**

-The most common harwareId used by our system is the MAC address.
+The most common Hardware ID used by our system is the MAC address.
 A **media access control address** (**MAC address**) is a unique identifier assigned to network interfaces for communications on the physical network segment.
 MAC addresses are used as a network address for most IEEE 802 network technologies, including Ethernet; and in the case of Wi-Fi and Bluetooth devices, this MAC address is transmitted around the device to identify it to other devices in the immediate area.

 There are many ways of writing a MAC address.
 For ease of reading, our system converts all valid MAC addresses to what we call _the normalized version_.
 This is a variant of the standard IEEE 802, with six groups of capitalized hexadecimal digits, separated by colons (:) in transmission order.